ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 Our services will take over to apply updates firmwares and will restart the node once done.

 > [!warning]
-> Before beginning any action, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and create a support request ticket to ask a BIOS update and provide the OVHcloud support teams with the technical elements regarding your cluster.
+> Before beginning any action, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and create a support request ticket to ask a firmware update and provide the OVHcloud support teams with the technical elements regarding your cluster.

 **Find out how to update your Nutanix cluster firmware.**